ucsd-cse120-fa23/nachos_fa23_Peika44_aaron8004963_averi-u/nachos/proj1/README.md

 The main functionalities are divided among several Python files:

 Alarm.java: Uses the hardware timer to provide preemption, and to allow threads to sleep until a certain time.
+Condition2.java: An implementation of condition variables that disables interrupt()s for synchronization.
 [to be added]...

 How Well It Worked